umutcalikkasap/umutcalikkasap/README.md

 - Machine learning models with Python and TensorFlow

 🚀 **Project Highlights:**
-- [Optimization Project](https://github.com/umut-tal/optimizationProject) - A project focusing on optimization algorithms using C++ and Python.
+- A project focusing on optimization algorithms using C++ and Python.
-- [Deep Learning Project](https://github.com/umut-tal/deep-learning) - A project focused on artificial neural networks and deep learning models.
+- A project focused on artificial neural networks and deep learning models.
+- A project taht I’m focusing on data mining algorithms, and we have a project on Kaggle that we're working on.

 💻 **Technologies I Work With:**
 - **Programming Languages:** Python, C++, JavaScript